 Land loans represent the debt related to financing undeveloped sites for future housing development.
 Normally, land purchases are financed 50-50 by equity and land loans, where the latter is secured in the site.

 Interest charges and development costs are paid from equity until construction begins in the specific housing project.
 Once building has started, the relevant land loan is normally converted to a construction loan – assuming that 60 per cent of the housing units have been sold in advance.

 REPURCHASE AGREEMENTS LAND (UP)

-In January 2020 Selvaag Bolig completed a transaction to sell a substantial proportion of land it owned where contruction had yet to start to Urban Property, see annual report for 2019 and note 7 in the report for the first quarter 2020 for details.
+In January 2020 Selvaag Bolig completed a transaction to sell a substantial proportion of land it owned where contruction had yet to start to Urban Property, see annual report for 2020 for details.
 The consideration from the sale of Portfolio B has been recognised as current liabilities repurchase agreements.